{{flagHref}}

 Description

 Molybdenum is a chemical element with the symbol Mo and atomic number 42.
-It is used in various industrial applications due to its high strength and resistance to corrosion.
+It is essential in various industrial applications due to its high strength and resistance to corrosion.

 Introduction to the Element

-Molybdenum is a transition metal in the periodic table.
-It is employed in the steel industry, electronics and chemical manufacturing.
+Molybdenum is a transition metal found in the periodic table, known for its significant role in various industries, including steel manufacturing, electronics, and chemical production.

-This element is essential for processes requiring high heat resistance and durability.
-Molybdenum was discovered in 1778 by Carl Wilhelm Scheele.
-Its name is derived from the Greek word "molybdos", which means "lead-like", a reference to its resemblance to lead ore.
+This element is vital in processes requiring high heat resistance and durability.
+Molybdenum was discovered in 1778 by Carl Wilhelm Scheele, and its name is derived from the Greek word "molybdos," meaning lead-like, due to its similarity to lead ores.

-The element occurs as traces in the Earth’s crust and is most frequently extracted from minerals such as molybdenite (MoS₂).
-It also plays a role in biological systems, particularly in plants and animals, where it serves as a cofactor for enzymes that regulate nitrogen metabolism.
+The element is present in trace amounts in the Earth's crust and is most commonly extracted from minerals like molybdenite (MoS₂).
+Molybdenum has an essential role in biological systems, particularly in plants and animals, where it acts as a cofactor in enzymes that regulate nitrogen metabolism.

-Molybdenum is a hard, silvery-white metal with a melting point of 2 623°C (4 753°F).
-It is suitable for applications at elevated temperatures.
+Molybdenum is a hard, silvery-white metal with a high melting point of 2,623°C (4,753°F), making it an excellent material for use in high-temperature applications.

-It is generally inert with most acids.
-However, at elevated temperatures it may react with oxidising agents such as oxygen and halogens.
-When exposed to air, molybdenum forms a thin oxide layer that protects the metal from further corrosion.
-It is soluble in nitric acid but resistant to hydrochloric acid, indicating high chemical stability in harsh environments.
+It is relatively inert to most acids but can react with oxidising agents, such as oxygen and halogens, at elevated temperatures.
+When exposed to air, molybdenum forms a thin oxide layer on its surface, which helps protect the metal from further corrosion.
+It is soluble in nitric acid but resistant to hydrochloric acid, demonstrating significant chemical stability in harsh environments.

-The oxidation states of molybdenum range from +2 to +6, with +6 being the most stable and common in compounds.
-These compounds include molybdate salts that are used as catalysts in industry and in fertilisers to improve nitrogen fixation in plants.
+Molybdenum's valence states range from +2 to +6, with +6 being the most stable and common in its compounds.
+These compounds include molybdate salts, which are used as industrial catalysts and in fertilisers to improve nitrogen fixation in plants.

 Property